JSheare/TGF_and_glow_search_program/README.md

   - Returns the total size (in bytes) of all the currently listed files for the day.
 - Detector.clear()
   - Clears all data currently stored in the Detector.
-- Detector.calibrate()
-  - Makes energy spectra histograms and calibrates the large plastic and sodium iodide scintillators.

 Full Detector documentation for these methods (and more) can be found [here](https://html-preview.github.io/?url=https://github.com/JSheare/TGF_and_glow_search_program/blob/master/docs/detector.html).